LazerLambda/Promptzl/docs/source/prompt.rst

       Using prompt-elements-objects **offers the upside of truncating the prompt if the context length is exceeded and automatically adding the MASK token when using MLMs**.
-When truncation is applied, the data filled into the Key-placeholders is truncated to avoid cutting off crucial parts of the appended text.
+When truncation is applied, the data filled into the Key-placeholders is truncated to avoid cutting off crucial parts of the appended prompt.
 The context length is usually not a problem when dealing with modern LLMs;
       hence, an FVP prompt can be used instead of prompt-element objects.

 *Function-Verbalizer-Pair Class* (FVP)
 --------------------------------------

 :class:`~promptzl.FVP` stands for the function-verbalizer-pair.
-In contrast to prompt-element-objects, a function is directly defined with a verbalizer. e.g., :code:`FVP(lambda x: f"{x['text']}\n", {0: ["World"], 1: ["Sports"], 2: ["Business"], 3: ["Tech"]})`.
+In contrast to *prompt-element-objects*, a function constructing the prompt is directly defined with a verbalizer. e.g., :code:`FVP(lambda x: f"{x['text']}\n", {0: ["World"], 1: ["Sports"], 2: ["Business"], 3: ["Tech"]})`.
 The function receives a dictionary where the keys must refer to the columns in the dataset, and the values correspond to the respective observations.
 The FVP class inherits from the prompt class and can be used for initializing the classifier classes (see. :class:`promptzl.modules.MaskedLM4Classification`